Developing ICT skills and networks of support.

 Simone was one of many residents that suffered abuse at Winterbourne View up until it was exposed by Panorama.
 This is her story...

 Simon was one of many residents that suffered abuse at Winterbourne View up until it was exposed by Panorama.
-This is her story...
+This is his story...